feralhosting/feralhosting.github.io/Software/Generic Software Installation Guide/readme.md

 tar xf ~/node.js.tar.gz
 ~~~

-**Important note:** Effectively, once you have extracted the the contents of the archive, the program is ready to use by directly calling it via a full path in you terminal using `~/node-v0.10.23-linux-x64/bin/node` .
-For the purposes of this FAQ will continue to move the files to a desired location and add that location to our `PATH` for easy use and so you become more familiar with the overall process.
+**Important note:** Effectively, once you have extracted the the contents of the archive, the program is ready to use by directly calling it via a full path in you terminal using `~/node-v0.10.27-linux-x64/bin/node` .
+For the purposes of this FAQ will continue to move the files to a desired location and add that location to our `PATH`, if required, for easy use and so you become more familiar with the overall process.

 Now the contents of the archive has just been extracted to the `HOME` folder of our slot.
 It will generally be safe to assume the new folder name is the same as the archive's minus the extension, but to make sure, we can type this command in our terminal: